 It’s the single source of truth for the form’s current state.

-// Default: errors hidden until submit or manual toggle
+// Default: dirty-field errors are hidden until submit or a manual toggle

 val formState = remember { FormState() }